calvium/eslint-config-calvium/Readme.md

 ## Install

-This module can be use in any project as a dev dependency, but it focus in RN projects.
+This module can be use in any vanilla JS, React (web) or React Native project as a dev dependency.

 ```lang=bash
 npm install @calvium/eslint-config --save-dev